Brett Kavanaugh highlights independence in day 2 of hearing: 'No one is above the law'

 Kavanaugh was nominated July 9 to fill the seat of retiring Justice Anthony Kennedy, the high court's swing vote for much of his 30-year tenure.
 Democrats and liberal advocacy groups fear Kavanaugh would produce a five-vote conservative majority for years to come.
 That could jeopardize longtime precedents such as abortion rights, upheld by the court in 1973, as well as recent statutes such as the Affordable Care Act.

-Kavanaugh dissented from his court's ruling last year that allowed an undocumented teenager in federal custody to get an abortion.
+Kavanaugh dissented from his court's ruling last year that allowed an undocumented teenager in federal custody to get an abortion, a dissent he defended Wednesday based on Supreme Court precedent involving states’ ability to require that minors have parental consent for an abortion.
 He also dissented in 2011 from a ruling upholding the Affordable Care Act, but only on procedural grounds.

 The 21-member judiciary committee has at its fingertips more information about Kavanaugh than any previous nominee – some 500,000 pages.
 But it also is missing more from his career than any other nominee – particularly his three-year stint as Bush's staff secretary from 2003-06, deemed irrelevant by the Republican majority.